 Last year, a man from Southampton was sentenced to 225 hours community service after he admitted three counts of dumping waste including cement roofing sheets which contained asbestos and bitumen roof felt, in the gardens of council owned properties.
 In addition, he was ordered to pay £1,000 in respect of legal costs and £5,000 to the Council so that the asbestos waste could be cleaned up properly.

-Scope of Works: Asbestos Removal
+Scope of Work: Asbestos Removal Work within Council Houses